Emotional Well-Being and Coping During Crises

 Acute, short-term stress is not necessarily bad, and, in fact, can be good.
 We can approach stressors with a positive mental view that we can cope well, that we have the resources.
 We can also view the physical stress response as one that helps us perform better, such as increasing oxygen to the brain.
 These are both types of “cognitive reappraisal.”
 UCSF professor Wendy Mendes, PhD, has shown that teaching students a positive way to view acute stress led to better performance on tests.

 Be realistic and fact-based.
-It’s easy to think about the worst outcomes, which are catastrophic, but that creates unnecessary stress arousal and suffering.
+It’s easy to think about the worst outcomes, which are catastrophic, but that creates unnecessary stress, arousal, and suffering.
 It can be helpful to think of worst case, and then best case scenarios, and settle on something in between, according to clinical Psychologist Lisa Firestone, PhD.

 Creating short-term stress in the body, that we recover quickly from, can even be good.
 It creates a calming effect afterward, stimulating the counter-regulatory stress response.
 Exercise is one example, especially high intensity interval training like the popular "7-minute workout".
 A protocol of physical acute stress developed by Dutch extreme athlete Wim Hof has become very popular in many countries.
 Preliminary studies suggest it is helpful for improving our immune response, and Elissa Epel, PhD, and Wendy Mendes, PhD, are currently studying how it improves autonomic and emotional stress responses and mental health at UCSF.
 It consists of a carefully guided protocol of hyperventilation and breath retention and cold exposure.
 Wim Hof is offering the online course free now.
 If you want to try it, it is important to read his safety tips.
-One can download the Wim Hof Method app to guide you through the breathing.
+One can download the Wim Hof Method app to guide you through the breathing exercises.

 The acute effects of deep breathing and cognitive reappraisal are important to use throughout the day.
 See the breathing techniques described below.